 Do you know where your wool sweater comes from?

-We keep talking about having 100% traceability and that our wool is certified, but what does that really mean?
-To explain it, we have three stages wool goes through before it can be knitted into the world's warmest woolen clothing.
+We constantly talk about having 100% traceability and that our wool is certified, but what does that actually mean?
+To explain, we have three stages the wool goes through before it can be knitted into the world's warmest wool clothing.

 Our farms, Uruguay

-Our merino sheep graze on large, open plains in Uruguay.
-The country is the first in South America to have a protocol that safeguards animal welfare, including a ban on mulesing!
+Our Merino sheep graze on large, open plains in Uruguay.
+The country is the first in South America with a protocol that safeguards animal welfare, where mulesing is, among other things, prohibited!

-Our wool comes from farms certified with the Responsible Wool Standard (RWS) by Textile Exchange.
-In order to receive certification, farms must follow strict protocols with high standards for animal welfare, nature management and ensuring good working conditions.
+Our wool comes from farms certified with Responsible Wool Standard (RWS) from Textile Exchange.
+For farms to receive certification, they must follow strict protocols with high standards for animal welfare, land management, and ensuring good working conditions.

 Lanas Trinidad, Uruguay

-After the wool is sheared, it is sent to Lanas Trinidad, where it is sorted, washed and tumbled in a sustainable way in harmony with nature.
+After the wool is shorn, it is sent to Lanas Trinidad, where it is sorted, washed, and carded in a sustainable way, in harmony with nature.

-Lanas Trinidad leaves as little footprint as possible, which has earned them numerous awards and certification from both RWS (Responsible Wool Standard), GOTS (Organic Textiles) and Nativa.
+Lanas Trinidad leaves as small a footprint as possible, for which they have received countless awards and certifications from both RWS (Responsible Wool Standard) and GOTS (Organic Textiles).

 Südwolle, Germany

-The finished skein yarn is sent to Südwolle.
-The family business has been spinning since 1966 and focuses on premium wool quality, good working conditions and ethical responsibility.
+The carded yarn is sent to Südwolle.
+This family business has been running a spinning mill since 1966, focusing on premium wool quality, good working conditions, and ethical responsibility.

-They are Bluesign® approved, which stands for textiles without harmful substances, environmentally friendly production and limited resource use.
+They are Bluesign® approved, which stands for textiles free from harmful substances, environmentally friendly production, and limited resource use.

 Our production countries

-After the wool is spun, it is sent on to the production of the finished wool product.
-This takes place in Spain, Lithuania, Sweden and Finland.
-Our wool blankets are still knitted at our place on the Atlantic Road.
+After the wool is spun, it is sent on for the production of the finished wool product.
+This takes place in Spain, Lithuania, Sweden, and Finland.
+Our wool blankets are still knitted by us at Atlanterhavsveien.